Tesla9999/Coursera-Machine-Learning-Final-Project/machine learning final project.md

 ## Model selection and accuracy analysis

 3 models were tested, "rpart", "randomforest" and "gbm", with 5-fold cross validation.
-To avoid overfitting, the "PCA" option is enabled for data preprocessing.
+To avoid over fitting, the "PCA" option is enabled for data preprocessing.

 ```r